dktsudgg/TCPModule/README.md

 .connectSyncMode();

 // Send and receive message using TEST protocol.
-// TEST protocol is a sample protocol implementing echo server logic JSONObject msg_json = new JSONObject();
+// TEST protocol is a sample protocol implementing echo server logic.
+// you will receive TEST_ACK message from server.
+JSONObject msg_json = new JSONObject();
 msg_json.put("a", "asdf");
 CWConnProtocol packet = client.send(ProtocolVal.TEST, msg_json.toString());